hyperledger/indy-hipe/text/message-timing/README.md

 * `_time`: Used for fields that identify a moment with both date and time precision.
 For example, `arrival_time` might communicate when a train reaches the station.
-The datatype of such fields is a string in ISO 8601 format (_yyyy-mm-dd HH:MM:SS.xxx_) using the Gregorian calendar, and the timezone defaults to UTC.
+The datatype of such fields is a string in ISO 8601 format (_yyyy-mm-dd HH:MM:SS.xxx..._) using the Gregorian calendar, and the timezone defaults to UTC.
 However:
-    * Precision can vary from minute to millisecond.
+    * Precision can vary from minute to microsecond or greater.
     * It is _strongly_ recommended to use the "Z" suffix to make UTC
       explicit: "2018-05-27 18:22Z"
     * If local time is needed, timezone offset notation ("2018-05-27